hiromis/notes/Lesson5.md

 y_range = [0,5.5]
 ```

 The other trick I used is to add something called weight decay, and we're going to look at that next .
-After this section, we are going to learn about weight okay.
+After this section, we are going to learn about weight decay.

 ```python
 learn = collab_learner(data, n_factors=40, y_range=y_range, wd=1e-1)